 On the plus side, the program is structured to allow the child to work independently, which can be a great benefit for those kids who want to learn how to read and are insistent on doing "BY MYSELF!"
 Both my girls (age 5 and 7) were able to do their Reading Kingdom lesson on their own each day.
 I was able to keep track of their progress with the online progress reports.

-Progress Report Showing Status of Different Skills
+Progress Report Showing Status of Different Skills |

-The section at the bottom is the key for the progress report
+Progress Report Details The yellow section shows the session details for a selected skill The section at the bottom is the key for the progress report |

 One of the nice things is that you don't have to commit to Reading Kingdom right away.
 They offer a free 30-day trial to get you started.
 If you decide that Reading Kingdom is for you, then it is very reasonably priced at $19.99 per month or $199.99 per year (pricing is per child).
 You can cancel any time.
 Additionally, if you are unable to afford purchasing Reading Kingdom, they offer a scholarship program.
 They are that sure that their program works!